Pop culture in and around the Lakes

 Moe:

-Larry: I was one of a litter of
+was one of a litter of three.

-Moe: Now, don't tell me you were
+don't tell me you were the one they KEPT?

-Larry: Nah, I'm the one they threw
+I'm the one they threw away!

 ==================== Music / Song ====================